 Does your organisation do agile?
 If so, you will need continuous integration.
 Bamboo is one of the leaders in this field, tying automated builds, tests and releases together in a single workflow.
 Beyond that, it integrates beautifully with the rest of the Atlassian suite to cover the whole software lifecycle.
-Contact one of our experts to discuss Atlassian Bamboo or scroll down the page for more information on how Bamboo works and why it's useful.
+Contact one of our experts to discuss Atlassian Bamboo and Bamboo training, or scroll down the page for more information on how Bamboo works and why it's useful.

 What is Atlassian Bamboo software?

 Atlassian Bamboo is a continuous integration (CI) tool.
 CI is the process by which, when changes are made to an application's source code, the application is automatically built, tested and deployed.
 With CI, changes can be tested within minutes of being made, even in a complex application with many servers and components.
 Typically, a developer will make a change to a set of source code files and commit them to a source code repository.
 The CI tool monitors the repository and, when it detects the newly made changes, it downloads the source code files, compiles them, deploys them to an environment and runs automated tests on them.
 Within minutes of a code change being made, it is integrated into an executable copy of the application which can be viewed and tested.

 Atlassian Bamboo continuous integration automates the process of building, testing and deploying software, transforming a manual process which typically takes hours to an automated process performed in minutes.
 This fits closely with the philosophy of agile development, which calls for working code to be delivered as early as possible, and bugs to be detected as early as possible - "fail fast".